 Furthermore, since we launched it on Friday more than 110,000 people have contributed almost 19 million u.s. dollars.
 These funds will help to buy diagnostic tests supplies for health workers and support research and development.
 If you would like to contribute please go to who.int and click on the orange donate button at the top of the page.
 We are also grateful for the way different sectors of society are coming together.
 This started with the safe hand’s challenge.

 Celebrities, world leaders and people everywhere demonstrating how to wash their hands.
 In addition, this afternoon WHO and the International Chamber of Commerce issued a joint call to action to the global business community.
-The ICC will send regular advice to its network of more than 45 million businesses.
+The ICC will send regular advice to its network of more than 45 million businesses to see How Businesses are dealing with Coronavirus.
 This is to protect their worker’s customers and local communities and to support the production and distribution of essential supplies.

 Thank Paul Polman Ajay Banga and John Denton for their support and collaboration.
 De Blasio is also working with global citizens.
 He works to launch the Solidarity sessions a series of virtual concerns with leading musicians from around the world.
 This is the defining global health crisis of our time the days, weeks, and months ahead will test solutions.
 A test of our trust in science and a test of solidarity crises.